Windows OS Hub

 Remote Desktop Connection Broker (RDCB) is a component of the Remote Desktop Services (RDS) role in Windows Server.
 RD Connection Broker allows you to load-balance the RDS farm servers (when connecting to an RDS farm, the user is redirected to the least loaded RDS host), provides user access to VDI and RemoteApps, manages RDS host configuration in the farm.
 Also, RDCB allows users to reconnect to their sessions: when connecting to RDS, RDCB checks if there is any incomplete session on other servers of the farm and redirects them to their previous sessions.

 In this article, we’ll show how to configure a fault-tolerant high availability RD Connection Broker instance maintaining its features in case one of the servers with the RDCB role fails.
 A database server running MS SQL Server 2019 will be used to store Remote Desktop Connection Broker data.
-In order to avoid a single point of failure, an RDCB SQL database should also be deployed in a fault-tolerant configuration.
+To avoid a single point of failure, an RDCB SQL database should also be deployed in a fault-tolerant configuration.
 In this example, we will use two SQL Server nodes with the SQL Always On Availability Group configured.

 Contents: